Buscedv/Boilercrate/README.md

 # Boilercrate
 Store all of your boilerplate code templates in one convenient CLI-tool.
-Boilercrate keeps track of them so that you can generate them in seconds!
+Boilercrate keeps track of them so that you can generate them in seconds.
 No more copy-pasting.

 # Lingo
 - Boilercrate: this tool.